Creating High Dynamic Range Photographs

 The most favored style of photo-manipulation seems to be HDR.

-Tonight I have gone for a short search through a LOT of great sites to compile this short list of what I consider the best sites to learn HDR.
-Some are tutorials, whilst a few are gallery’s displaying the results of utilising these techniques.
+Tonight I’ve searched through many great sites to compile a short list of the best sites to learn HDR.
+Some are tutorials, while a few are galleries displaying the results of using these techniques.

 HDR Tutorial: How to create ‘High Dynamic Range’ images using Photomatix